abhibastia/reddit-threads/README.md

 ## Configuration

-The `config.ini` file contains the configuration details for the Reddit API and DuckDB.\
+The `config.ini` file contains the configuration details for the Reddit API and DuckDB and other properties related to the pileline.\
 Update the file as per requirement.

 ## How to Run the main data pipeline

 Go to repo root location and replace your python.exe location.\
-execute the main script `reddit_to_duckdb_etl.py` using the following command:
+Execute the main script `reddit_to_duckdb_etl.py` using the following command:

 ```bash